 We finish our look at the Investors Chronicle’s list of the Top 50 ETFs with funds from Asia, and those covering bonds, commodities and private equity.

 We begin today’s Weekly Roundup in the FT, with the Chart That Tells A Story.
-This week there were several charts, all about hedge funds.
-Hedge Funds The papers are...
+This week it was about entrepreneurship, particularly in the over-50s.

-We begin today’s Weekly Roundup in the FT, with the Chart That Tells A Story.
-This week it was about house prices.
+We begin today’s Weekly roundup in the FT, with the Chart That Tells A Story.
+This week it was about student debt.